kevinlondon/kevinlondon.github.io/_posts/2021-10-13-asking-for-help.md

 it?
 They hadn't checked whether it was the right drive.
 In this case, clients delivered two hard drives to our facility at roughly the same time.
-My colleague grabbed the wrong one by mistake, which I learned by looking at the hard-drive and checking its barcode against in our inventory system.
+My colleague grabbed the wrong one by mistake, which I learned by looking at the hard-drive and checking its barcode against our inventory system.

 We assume when we're working on a complex problem that it requires a complex solution and overlook the simple ones.